 Why go?
-The marvellous variety in South Africa’s food influences is showcased brilliantly at Neighbourgoods.
-Expect to snack your way through everything from biltong to Black Forest gateau via fresh juices, coffee and craft beers.
+The sheer variety of influences on South Africa’s cuisine is showcased at Neighbourgoods.
+Expect to snack your way through everything from biltong to Black Forest gâteau via fresh juices, coffee and craft beer.

 What is it?
 A chic but very approachable bar that stocks an Aladdin’s cellar of unusual wines, mostly low-intervention.
 The food menu of seasonal small plates makes it doubly hard to leave.